 The purpose of the Education 101 field placement is to help students ground the ideas discussed in class with direct observation in a school.
 They will be looking at the organizational structures in place and the interactions that take place between teachers, students and administrators.
-We ask students to assume the role of a sociologist, noting as much as possible without making assumptions or judgments.
+We ask students to assume the role of a social researcher, noting as much as possible without making assumptions or judgments.
 For some of our students, this is their first introduction to a public school; for others, it is a great re-introduction to a public school setting.

 The placement component is approximately three hours in length.
 Students are asked to arrive at an appointed time (usually ten minutes before the start of the school day) and report to the Principal’s Office to introduce themselves and receive their classroom assignments.
 Principals may assign students to any classroom – it does not matter what grade the student is observing.
 Many Principals are able to spend a few minutes meeting with our students to talk about the school and teaching in general – this is welcomed and appreciated, but not expected.
 If the Principal is not available, another designated administrator or staff member may fulfill this role.

 Classroom teachers have no formal responsibility for students observing in their classroom other than to welcome them and provide instruction on where they can observe without disrupting.
 Our students may leave at an appropriate break time – usually lunchtime or the end of the school day.

 If any changes or questions come up, please do not hesitate to be in touch with Sarah Chingos, Placement Coordinator, at 207-725-3733 or firstname.lastname@example.org anytime.